nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 5. StaffInstance then executes the StaffAdd Command object to begin the process of creating the Staff object

-6. `StaffAdd.execute()` will call the function in `staffAggregation.add()`
+6. `StaffAdd.execute()` will call the function in `StaffList.add()`

-7. `staffAggregation.add()` will instantiate a new Staff object and add it to the ArrayList<Staff> StaffList. which contains all the Staff Objects.
+7. `StaffList.add()` will instantiate a new Staff object and add it to the ArrayList<Staff> StaffList. which contains all the Staff Objects.

 **Saving Staff Objects into .txt file**

-8. `staffAggregation.add()` then calls `staffStorage.writeToFile()` which starts the process of writing the details of all existing Staff Objects, within the StaffList into a specified .txt file.
+8. `StaffList.add()` then calls `staffStorage.writeToFile()` which starts the process of writing the details of all existing Staff Objects, within the StaffList into a specified .txt file.
 9. `staffStorage.writeToFile()` then calls `createFile()` which ensures that the specified .txt file exists.
 10. Data is written and saved.
 11. Control is then returned to StaffInstance.